hetmanskyi-cloud/AWS/terraform/modules/rds/README.md

    - Ensure KMS keys are properly managed for log encryption
    - Regularly review security group rules
    - Follow the principle of least privilege for IAM roles
+   - Enforce TLS/SSL connections to the database for data in transit encryption

 ---